Our Therapists

 Appointments on Tuesdays

-Rosie has experience working with a wide range of issues including low self-esteem, anxiety, behavioural difficulties, anger, family illness and bereavement, neglect, trauma, domestic abuse, PTSD, attachment difficulties and self injury.
+Rosie has experience working with a wide range of issues including low self-esteem, anxiety, behavioural difficulties, anger, family illness and bereavement, neglect, trauma, domestic abuse, PTSD, attachment difficulties, school refusal, autism, ADHD, selective mutism, gender exploration and self injury.
 Rosie began her therapeutic career in 2003 working providing Cognitive Behavioural Therapy to parents with substance misuse difficulties which had an impact on their parenting.
 She then moved into Solution Focused Family Therapy with families whose children were at risk of Local Authority care proceedings.
 She is fully accredited by the British Association of Play Therapists (BAPT), registered with the Professional Standards Authority (PSA).

 (Age range: 3-10)